No. 5 Michigan tops No. 10 Penn St 41-17, runs for 418 yards

 Michigan’s Jake Moody made his fourth field goal early in the fourth for a 34-17 lead.

-Penn State’s go-ahead pick-six followed Kaytron Allen’s 1-yard touchdown run after its offense moved the sticks for the first time midway through the second quarter.
+Penn State’s go-ahead pick-six followed Kaytron Allen’s 1-yard touchdown run that was set up by Clifford’s 62-yard run.

-Clifford was 7 of 19 for 120 yards and was replaced by freshman Drew Allar, a five-star recruit, with a 17-point deficit in the fourth.
+Clifford was 7 of 19 for 120 yards and was replaced due to an injury by freshman Drew Allar, a five-star recruit, with a 17-point deficit in the fourth.

 THE TAKEAWAY

-Penn State: The run defense that helped the team get off to an undfeated start was exposed by a superior line and explosive running backs.
+Penn State: The run defense that helped the team get off to an undfeated start was exposed.

+“It hurts any time a team rushes for that amount of yards,” Penn State defensive tackle PJ Mustipher said.
+“As a defensive line, we pride ourselves on stopping the run and we didn’t do that.”

-Michigan: Jim Harbaugh’s team no longer has to answer questions, or hear criticism, about beating inferior opponents.
+Michigan: Harbaugh’s team no longer has to answer questions, or hear criticism, about beating inferior opponents.

 HART RETURNS